shoplineapp/mongoid-avro/README.md

 }
 ```
 #### Hash: `string`
-- expected to be serialized as json string
+- Expected to be serialized as a JSON string.

 ### Embedded document
 #### Embeds One